Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Instruct those who are rich in this present world not to be conceited or to fix their hope on the uncertainty of riches, but on God, who richly supplies us with all things to enjoy.

 Paul exhorts the rich not to be conceited or to depend on their wealth because there is a tendency for this to take place.
-Instead, they ought to fix their hope on God and learn to be contented with food and covering (1 Tim.
+Instead, the rich ought to fix their hope on God and learn to be contented with food and covering (1 Tim.
 6:8).

 Maintaining a spirit of true discipleship

-Many may think it is good to increase in wealth but in reality it is more difficult to maintain a true spirit of discipleship and to exercise good stewardship of what we have in such a context.
-Freely the Lord has given to us, freely we must also channel it as the Lord sees fit - but it is not easy to live with a deep sense of freedom in this area when we have much material wealth.
+Many may think it is good to increase in wealth.
+In reality, when we are wealthy, it is more difficult for us to maintain a spirit of true discipleship and to exercise good stewardship of what we have.
+Freely the Lord has given to us, freely we are to channel it as the Lord sees fit.
+However, when we have much material wealth, it is not easy to live with a deep sense of freedom in this area.

-Material wealth is a major area of temptation in the fallen world and also a major area of spiritual attack.
+Material wealth is a major area of temptation in this fallen world and also a major area of spiritual attack.

-Let us learn from the scriptural record of how Satan tempted the Lord Jesus in this area and how He overcame the temptation.
+Let us learn from the account of how the Lord Jesus was tempted by Satan in this area and how He overcame the temptation.

 Matthew 4:8-10